nichnarmada/chatgenius/documentation/technical-requirements.md

 #### **Core Functionality Requirements**

-1. Store user data in the **User** model using Clerk for authentication.
+1. Store user data in the **User** model using supabase auth for authentication.
 2. Allow workspace creation, storing details in the **Workspace** model and linking to the creator’s `user_id`.
 3. Enable users to create/join channels, storing details in the **Channel** model.
 4. Allow real-time messaging via **Supabase** real-time features, storing messages in the **Message** model linked to a `Channel` or `DirectMessage`.